 Q2 2021 saw Flywire report its first set of results as a public company, providing an insight not only into its path to profitability, which it is set to reach this year, but also its plans for future growth.
-Download my conversation about what’s next with CEO Mike Massaro below.
+I speak to CEO Mike Massaro about what’s next.

 But how does it plan to capitalise on its four giant addressable markets – education, healthcare, travel and B2B – for future growth, and what strategies does it intend to employ as its key markets evolve?

 Daniel Webber spoke to CEO Mike Massaro learn more about Flywire’s prospects and plans as a public company.

 - Approach to sales and customer growth

 - Pricing trends